atlassian/react-beautiful-dnd/README.md

 |}
 ```

-The `children` function is also provided with a small about of state relating to the current drag state.
+The `children` function is also provided with a small amount of state relating to the current drag state.
 This can be optionally used to enhance your component.
 A common use case is changing the appearance of a `Droppable` while it is being dragged over.

 ```js
 <Droppable droppableId="droppable-1">